linuxthor/uul/README.md

 Firstly system call 12 is executed, this is create_sem on Haiku, chdir on \*BSD and brk on Linux.
-On Haiku create_sem will return a sem_id for the sem (for example 0x909) on BSD chdir will return 0 for success, on Linux brk will return the new value of the brk when called with a reasonable argument or the value of the existing brk in case of error (see the 'Linux notes' section of the brk(2) man page for the difference between the brk syscall which works as described above vs the glibc wrapper which may return values such as 0 or -1)
+On Haiku create_sem will return a sem_id for the sem (for example 0x909) on BSD chdir will return 0 for success and on Linux brk will return the new value of the brk when called with a reasonable argument or the value of the existing brk in case of error (see the 'Linux notes' section of the brk(2) man page for the difference between the brk syscall which works as described above vs the glibc wrapper which may return values such as 0 or -1)